Azure/container-service-for-azure-china/aks/README.md

 ## Limitations of current AKS Public Preview on Azure China

-- AKS monitoring and logging are not available, there will be error when clicking on `Monitor containers` and `View logs` links in AKS overview page.

 - AKS addons are not enabled on Azure China yet, including `monitoring` and `http_application_routing` addons.
   > note: for [`http_application_routing`](https://docs.microsoft.com/en-us/azure/aks/http-application-routing) addon functionality, it's not for production use, you could use [ingress controller](https://docs.microsoft.com/en-us/azure/aks/ingress-basic) instead.